raystack/dagger/docs/docs/advance/security.md

 ### Example

-To consume data from SASL/SCRAM authentication enabled a kafka -
+STREAMS config to consume data from the SASL/SCRAM authentication enabled kafka -

 ```
 STREAMS = [